I present three examples to demonstrate how the MMMM can be applied to analyze spatial, network, and aggregation problems.

 The effect of political parties’ financial dependency on the survival coalition governments

-Here, I go through the example considered in the paper and analyze whether the survival of coalition governments is influences by parties’ financial dependencies, and whether this influence is homogenous across coalition parties.
+Here, I replicate the example from the paper, examining whether the survival of coalition governments is influenced by parties’ financial dependencies and whether this influence varies across coalition partners.
+Rosche (2025).